jimmypc92/AzureAppConfigurationAiConfigurationSample/README.md

      ```
    - **Content Type**: `application/vnd.microsoft.appconfig.keyvaultref+json;charset=utf-8`

-   e. **Feature Flag Configuration**:
+   f. **Feature Flag Configuration**:
-   - **Feature Name**: `UpdatedCompletionConfiguration` (Feature Flag)
+   - **Feature Name**: `CompletionConfigurationVariant` (Feature Flag)
-   - Configure this feature flag with targeting filter:
+   - Configure this feature flag with The following variants:
-     - Target the user named 'jeff' directly
+     - name: One, Value: "Chatbot:Completion"
+     - name: Two, Value: "Chatbot:Completion2"
+     - name: Three, Value: "Chatbot:Completion3"
-     - Ensure the flag is enabled
+   - Configure the following allocation
+      - one: 33%
+      - two: 33%
+      - three: 34%
    - (Optional) Enable telemetry on the flag if Application Insights connection string was set up in step 1
-   - This flag controls which chat completion configuration (Chatbot:Completion or Chatbot:Completion2) is used by the application
+   - This flag controls which chat completion configuration is used by the application

 ### 3. Authentication Setup